mlopatkin/andlogview/BUILDING.md

 ## Prerequisites

- * Windows or Linux
+ * Windows or Linux (macOS would probably work too)
- * OpenJDK 8 or newer (e. g. from [Eclipse Adoptium](https://adoptium.net/))
+ * OpenJDK 8 or newer (e.g. from [Eclipse Adoptium](https://adoptium.net/)) to run Gradle
  * Internet connection to download dependencies from Maven Central, Gradle Plugin Portal, etc.
  * Git (to check out and commit)

+Andlogview is written in Java.
+It supports JDKs starting from 8 as its runtime environment.
+However, to make development easier, the [Jabel](https://github.com/bsideup/jabel) compiler plugin is applied to allow using modern language constructs from recent Java versions, such as text blocks and `var`.

 ## Checking out the sources
-The repository can be cloned with Git or you can download a latest snapshot in archive from Github.
+The repository can be cloned with Git or you can download the latest snapshot in archive from GitHub.
 The rest of this chapter assumes that you use Git.

 This project uses Unix-style line endings (LF) for all files on all platforms except for Windows Batch (bat/cmd) files